 FAIR HOUSING TOPIC BY DISTRICTS

-VERDEMONT EAST SOUTH DOWNTOWN CENTRAL WEST
+NORTH/ VERDEMONT EAST SOUTH CENTRAL WEST

-Environmental H lealth

 The Verdemont has moderate to high pollution, with moderate levels east of the I-15 and higher levels south near Cajon Wash.
 The East District ranges in the exposure to pollution, with moderate levels (west) to very low levels in the east.
-The South District has a very high level of pollution due to its proximity to major industry, the freeways (I- 10 and I-215), and the SBX airport.
-The Downtown has a very high level of pollution due to its proximity to major industry and freeways.
+The South District has a very high level of pollution due to its proximity to major industry, the freeways (I-10 and I-215), and the SBX airport.
 Central District has a moderate to high pollution, with moderate in the east and high levels near the I-215 freeway.
 West District has moderate to high pollution levels, with high levels around the BNSF and I-215 and moderate levels in the far west.